toshiki-git/coworker-match-api/gen/go/docs/CreateMessageResponse.md

 `func (o *CreateMessageResponse) HasMessageId() bool`

 HasMessageId returns a boolean if a field has been set.

-### GetQuestionCardText

-`func (o *CreateMessageResponse) GetQuestionCardText() string`

-GetQuestionCardText returns the QuestionCardText field if non-nil, zero value otherwise.

-### GetQuestionCardTextOk

-`func (o *CreateMessageResponse) GetQuestionCardTextOk() (*string, bool)`

-GetQuestionCardTextOk returns a tuple with the QuestionCardText field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetQuestionCardText

-`func (o *CreateMessageResponse) SetQuestionCardText(v string)`

-SetQuestionCardText sets QuestionCardText field to given value.

-### HasQuestionCardText

-`func (o *CreateMessageResponse) HasQuestionCardText() bool`

-HasQuestionCardText returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)